-NEW!
-Accounts connected to online banking have additional features to assist with reconciliation:
+Note: Accounts connected to online banking have additional features to assist with reconciliation.

 If the transactions are all correctly check marked, and the ending balance is correct, then the opening balance has to be incorrect.
 If this is the case, see My reconcile opening balance is wrong.
 How do I make it match my statement?.